Landy Mertz: Club career

-North Carolina Courage

 The North Carolina Courage drafted Mertz with the 52nd overall pick in the fourth round of the 2024 NWSL Draft.
 She was signed to a three-year contract.
 She made her professional debut on May 24, substituting in the 84th minute in a 3–0 away defeat to the Houston Dash.
-On July 31, she scored her first professional goal in the 90th minute of a 3–0 win against Monterrey in the 2024 NWSL x Liga MX Femenil Summer Cup group stage.
-She was waived by the Courage on December 9, 2024.
+On July 31, she scored her first professional goal in the 90th minute in a 3–0 win against Monterrey in the 2024 NWSL x Liga MX Femenil Summer Cup group stage.
+She was waived by the Courage on December 9.